Liberty Heights: Plot

 Sylvia invites Ben to see James Brown & The Famous Flames in concert.
-There, Ben and his friend Sheldon are the only white patrons in the audience.
+There, Ben and his friend Sheldon are the only whites in the audience.
 Van and his friends head out to another party, where he again runs into Dubbie and learns she and Trey are dating.

-Little Melvin spots Nate's car off of Pennsylvania Avenue in the African-American neighborhood where James Brown is performing, and after seeing Ben and his friend inside, deduces that one of them must be Nate's son.
-After the concert, Melvin abducts Ben, Sylvia, and their friends and holds them for ransom to force Nate to pay what he owes Melvin.
-Nate pays the ransom and becomes aware of Ben's relationship with Sylvia.
+Little Melvin spots Nate's car off of Pennsylvania Avenue in the African-American neighborhood where James Brown is performing and, after seeing Ben and his friend inside, figures that one must be Nate's son.
+After the concert, Melvin abducts Ben, Sylvia and their friends and holds them for ransom to force Nate to pay what he owes Melvin.
+Nate pays the ransom and becomes aware of Ben's forbidden relationship with Sylvia.

 Van discovers Trey is having surgery after another drunken car accident.
 He and Dubbie visit him at a hospital in Virginia.
-Trey breaks up with her, and on their way back to Maryland, she suggests they stop in a motel.
-They begin to be intimate, but the drunk Dubbie acts erratic, bursts into tears, and vomits in the toilet, and Van realizes she is emotionally disturbed and does not return his feelings.
+Trey breaks up with her.
+On the way back to Maryland with Van, she suggests they stop in a motel.
+They begin to be intimate but the drunk Dubbie acts erratic, bursts into tears and vomits in the toilet.
+Van realizes she is emotionally disturbed and does not return his feelings.

-After a popular new burlesque performer takes her act too far, Nate and his associates from the nightclub are charged and booked with prostitution and racketeering.
+After Annie, a popular new burlesque performer, takes her act too far, Nate and his nightclub associates are charged and booked with prostitution and racketeering.

 Before leaving for prison, Nate attends Ben and Sylvia's high school graduation.
-She is attending Spelman College in Atlanta; he is staying to attend the University of Maryland.
-They kiss each other goodbye, shocking both their families.
+She will attend Spelman College in Atlanta; Ben will attend the local University of Maryland.
+When they kiss each other goodbye, both families are shocked.

-Ben and his two friends tear down the segregation notice from the pool entrance and enter, remove their shirts to show all the patrons the letters "J-E-W" written on their chests, and defiantly sit enjoying their last summer before college.
-When Nate is sentenced to several years in prison, Van asks Trey to use his powerful father's influence to allow Nate to attend a final service at their synagogue before going to prison.
+Ben, Sheldon and their friend Murray tear down the segregation notice from the pool entrance and enter.
+They remove their shirts to show all the patrons the letters "J-E-W" written on their chests and defiantly sit enjoying their last summer before college.

+When Nate is sentenced to several years in prison, Van asks Trey to use his powerful father's influence to allow Nate to attend a final service at their synagogue being incarcerated.
 Before the service, Nate encourages his sons to finish their educations and pursue legitimate careers.
 At the synagogue, Nate walks out before the end of the service and blows a kiss to Ada as he leaves.

 Cast

-Liberty Heights marked the last appearance of Ralph Tabakin, who appeared in cameo roles in every Levinson movie since his first, Diner.
+Liberty Heights marked the last appearance of Ralph Tabakin, who appeared in cameo roles in every Barry Levinson movie since his first, Diner.
 Tabakin died in 2001.